itpp-labs/pos-addons/pos_category_multi/README.rst

  Multiple categories per product in POS
 ========================================

-This module to change the type of POS Categories field from many2one to many2many.
+This module deactivate POS Categories field with many2one type and create new Categories field with many2many type which will be used instead.

 Credits
 =======